Diving rebreather: Constant mass flow

 Constant mass flow gas addition is used on active addition semi-closed rebreathers, where it is the normal method of addition at constant depth, and in many closed circuit rebreathers, where it is the primary method of oxygen addition, at a rate less than metabolically required by the diver at rest, and the rest is made up by the control system through a solenoid valve, or manually by the diver.

 Constant mass flow is achieved by sonic flow through an orifice.
 The flow of a compressible fluid through an orifice is limited to the flow at sonic velocity in the orifice.
 This can be controlled by the upstream pressure and the orifice size and shape, but once the flow reached the speed of sound in the orifice, any further reduction of downstream pressure has no influence on the flow rate.
 This requires a gas source at a fixed pressure, and it only works at depths which have a low enough ambient pressure to provide sonic flow in the orifice.

 Regulators which have their control components isolated from the ambient pressure are used to supply gas at a pressure independent of the depth.

 Passive addition

 In passive addition semi-closed rebreathers, gas is usually added by a demand type valve actuated by the bellows counterlung when the bellows is empty.
 This is the same actuation condition as the automatic diluent valve of any rebreather, but the actual trigger mechanism is slightly different.
-A passive rebreather of this type does not need a separate ADV as the passive addition valve already serves this function.
+A passive addition rebreather of this type does not need a separate ADV as the passive addition valve already serves this function, though for engineering redundancy two such demand valves may be fitted, which operate simultaneously.